 It is also important to make sure your kids drink plenty of water.
 This will benefit their overall health, keep their mouths cleaner, and help them avoid beverages that damage their teeth.

 Use picture books, movies, television shows, and more to get your kids interested in oral health.
 Many children’s programs have episodes about oral hygiene.
 Track down an episode of your kid’s favorite TV show that will get them excited about brushing their teeth.

 If you can’t find a story that teaches your kids the things you think they should know, make up a story together and draw pictures to help them learn about their mouths, their teeth, and oral hygiene.

 Did you know that you should brush your teeth for two minutes?
 While two minutes doesn’t sound like a really long time, it can seem like forever to a little kid with fun adventures planed.
 Help your kids pass the time while they brush their teeth by playing a short video or fun song that is about two minutes long.

 Teaching your kids about oral hygiene early on will benefit them for the rest of their lives.
-For more help taking care of your children’s teeth, schedule an appointment at Pacific Family Dental.
+For more help taking care of your children’s teeth, schedule an appointment at New Smiles.

 Posted in: Oral Hygiene